Stevinson/tech-book/book/compsci/database-tech.md

 #### Foreign Key Constraints

 A **foreign key** is a set of columns in a table that which are required to match at least one primary key of a row in another table.

+##

+OLD TABLE, NEW TABLE and FINAL TABLE can be used to see what has changed after an update.